PreziosiRaffaele/move-qcp/messages/cpq.qcp.create.md

 # flags.name.summary

-The name of the QCP.
+The desired name for the custom script along with the folder name for its creation.

 # examples